FabienFerrero/SUniCA/Examples/README.md

 *  Open in Arduini IDE [Examples/Arduino_code/RF210_Lab/RF210_Lab.ino](/Examples/Arduino_code/RF210_Lab/RF210_Lab.ino)

-*  Click on the upload button in Arduino IDE (for LoRaWan Example, you can update the credentials)

 * Open Serial Monitor with 115200 baud and select "Both NL & CR"

 * Type AT-Command in "Message" text box.